soltysh/talks/2017/kubecon/text.md

 First of all we needed to answer were we want the audit to be placed.
 We considered two possibilities: in front of the apiserver which would allow us to reuse existing solutions.
 Unfortunately that approach suffered from the lack of deeper insight into Kubernetes machinery responsible for storage and auth/authz.
-If you paid attention since the beginning you should know we went with latter approach, which is implementing the audit inside of the apiserver.
+If you've paid attention since the beginning you should know by now we went with latter approach, which is implementing the audit inside of the apiserver.
 Of course back then federation wasn't a thing, nor was aggregated apiserver, so currently (and the proposal does not reflect that yet) we'll have to support both actually.